ethangclark/bar/README.md

 Unlimited FREE access as part of our beta program

-Reach 20% prep course completion and we'll email you a $20 Amazon gift card
+$20 gift card available for students who reach 20% course completion and participate in a short product feedback interview

 Visit summited.ai to get started